How was your customer service last year?

 Most businesses communicate with consumers digitally these days using multiple online channels.
 But consumers still want to talk a human being for some purchases and more importantly for support of a product or service.
 It’s faster, easier, and more effective than tying messages back and forth.
 In fact, consumers prefer talking with humans especially when making a complex purchase or significant decisions, like applying for a first-time mortgage.
 Statistics back this trend up.
 According to a study by Google, 61% of mobile users call a business when in the purchase phase of the buying cycle.

 Natural language processing (NLP) is impacting customer service more and more these days.
 In fact, many think it will be a critical driver of customer experience in the next decade or so.
 That’s especially true for bigger companies with substantial traffic support.
 As with any AI tool, the more data it’s fed the better it gets.
-One application of NLP in customers service, for example, is examining customer feedback to gauge service quality and impact.
+One application of NLP in customer service, for example, is examining customer feedback to gauge service quality and impact.

 The growing acceptance—and use— of these technologies is transforming customer service in many areas, but especially field service.
 They’re helping companies turn customer service into a smarter, more proactive, and connected experiences.
 They’re also making a difference in product quality.
 Leading manufacturers, for example, are using AI and IoT to detect potential product faults and flag nearby employees to address the issue before the customer notices it.